 Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

-He could already feel it on the air when he was inside his very humble abode, but opening the door to the outside moat stings him like a kiss from a long-lost lover.
+He could already feel it on the air when he was inside his very humble abode, but opening the door to the outside moat stings him like the kiss of a long-awaited lover.

 The crazed minion takes a long, savoring breath of the fall air.
 The days have been hot up til now, with only intermittent coolness.